garrandall/popular-music-data/tracks/she-s-a-runner-billy-squier.md

 She's a runner...anyone can see
 She's a runner...she run all over me
 She's a runner...you can't walk away
-She's a runner..she can make you stay
+She's a runner...she can make you stay

 I need to listen to my advice
 The aggravation ain't worth the price
 I can tell ya she won't think twice
-She gonna knock down, put ya down..oo yea
+She gonna knock down, put ya down...oo yea

 She's a runner...anyone can see
 She's a runner...she tore it out a me